 “I changed my mind.”

 “Oh, yeah?
-Does it work any better?”From a Mae West movie
+Does it work any better?”

 As seems appropriate for second thoughts, I shall begin at the beginning—the definition of paternalism.
 Elsewhere, I defined the concept as “interference with a person's liberty of action justified by reasons referring exclusively to the welfare, good, happiness, needs, interests, or values of the person being coerced.”